Tencent/RapidView/rapidstudio_vscode_extension/rapidstudio/README.md

 Check Extension Settings for more information about this.

-If you have added adb to path, skip this step.
+If you have added adb to environment variables, ignore this step.

-How to add path:
+How to add environment variables:

 + [MacoS](https://stackoverflow.com/questions/17901692/set-up-adb-on-mac-os-x)
 + [WIndows](https://stackoverflow.com/questions/23400030/windows-7-add-path)

 ### Set the debug path in sdcard

-All files under workspace will be push to a folder you set when click ``Sync File`` or ``Sync Project``.
+All files under workspace will be push to a folder for debugging rapid project when click ``Sync File`` or ``Sync Project``.

 You can set the folder by configuring settings.json, for example:
 ```json